go-skynet/localai-website/content/howtos/easy-model-import-gallery.md

 weight = 2
 +++

-Now lets pick a model to download and test out.
-We are going to use `luna-ai-llama2-uncensored.Q4_K_M.gguf`, there are a few ways to do this, https://huggingface.co/TheBloke/Luna-AI-Llama2-Uncensored-GGUF/resolve/main/luna-ai-llama2-uncensored.Q4_K_M.gguf
+Now lets pick a model to test out.
+We are going to use `lunademo` from the gallery api

 The below command requires the Docker container already running, and uses the Model Gallery to download the model.